croservices/cro/docs/intro/spa-with-cro.md

 );
 ```

-Another `npm run build`, refresh, and it should some something that looks a
+Another `npm run build`, refresh, and it should show something that looks a
 lot like one would expect from the UI.
 But how do we get data to populate the
 UI?
 And how do we do stuff when the button is clicked?
 For that, we'll bring
 in the final piece of the client side puzzle: Redux.